osa1/mincaml/README.md

 - Next pass is `anormal` (`src/anormal.rs`), which implement A-normalization.
   Nothing interesting here.

-- Next pass is closure conversion (`src/closure_convert.rs`).
+- Next pass is lowering (`src/lower/mod.rs`).
 In addition to lowering closures to tuples this pass turns the program into a CFG with functions, basic blocks, assignment statements, and branching.

 - Final pass is code generator, which generates native code using cranelift.
   Only tested on x86\_64 Linux.